hotdogee/django-blast/sphinx_doc/usability.md

 - The Home Page is like the North Star.
 Being able to get back to it gives you a fresh start.

 - The obvious goal of navigation is to find what we are looking for and tell us where we are.
-Navigation can and should do more then making the hierarchy visible, it tells us what the sit contains.
+Navigation can and should do more then making the hierarchy visible, it tells us what the site contains.
 Navigation reveals content.

 - Done correctly, navigation gives us implicitly all the instructions we need (which is good because users will ignore other instructions, anyway).